 Custom software, on the other hand, would be tailor to cater to the specific needs of your company, thus allowing you to have better control over the daily productivity of your team members.

 You shouldn’t try to wrap your business around a piece of software.
 It’s the software that needs to wrap around your business.

 Imagine your staff becoming 15% more productive in just a few weeks from now.

 How?
 Just a few examples: not having to log items, but a beep of the scanner takes care of several minutes of administration in a second.
 Or by being able to get 5 separate reports in 10 clicks as opposed to the 8-10 minutes of work they spent on in before.

-The list could go on, and in some instances we were able to produce way more than 15% increase in production for certain divisions in a business.
+The list could go on, and in some instances, we were able to produce way more than a 15% increase in production for certain divisions in a business.
 This can mean not having to hire new staff, or higher sales, or a more active lead generation process – again resulting in more income for you at the end.

 The whole purpose of custom software is to help your business become more efficient, more productive, and responsive to changes, thus offering you a competitive advantage over other similar businesses.
 It should fulfill the needs of the company, leaving you and your employees the time and energy to focus on more important aspects.

 Depending on your industry, it can mean the difference of domination of your market or just get by.
 It’s not even a long-term investment.
 You can reap the rewards of custom software in a matter of months, and from there on it only gets better every day.